-Form 2035, Beneficiary Designation, and a KRS Personal Identification Number (PIN).
+Form 2035, Beneficiary Designation, and a KPPA Personal Identification Number (PIN).

-Members must know their participation date and benefit tier to understand their KRS retirement and insurance benefits.
-Once a new employee has been reported by an employer, and contributions have posted to the employee’s account, KRS mails a Member Welcome letter, a
+Members must know their participation date and benefit tier to understand their KPPA retirement and insurance benefits.
+Once a new employee has been reported by an employer, and contributions have posted to the employee’s account, KPPA mails a Member Welcome letter, a

-New members should complete and submit Form 2035 to KRS.
+New members should complete and submit Form 2035 to KPPA.
 If there is not a valid Form 2035 on file, the member's estate is the default beneficiary.

 Member Self Service website.
-Members can provide KRS with an email address, request an Account Balance letter, view Annual Statements, and calculate retirement estimates and costs to purchase eligible service.
+Members can provide KPPA with an email address, request an Account Balance letter, view Annual Statements, and calculate retirement estimates and costs to purchase eligible service.

 Active employees should periodically review their online account.
 Every year (usually in August) an Annual Statement is created providing members with a snapshot of their account each year as of June 30th.
 Employees should review their Annual Statement online and verify the designated beneficiary for their retirement account is current.
 Beneficiary changes can be made at any time prior to retirement by submitting a new Form 2035 to our office.

 To request member education for your employees, please complete the Outreach Requests email form.